Red Mosaic Guppy - Poecilia reticulata

 Red Mosaic Guppy – Poecilia reticulata

-The Red Mosaic Guppy is a colourful fancy guppy strain, selected for rich red tones and mosaic-style patterning across the tail and body.
-As a domesticated form of Poecilia reticulata, it is peaceful, active and well suited to planted community aquariums with stable, mineral-rich water.
-Guppies are often considered beginner fish, but fancy strains still need clean water, gentle tank mates and protection from fin-nipping species.
+The Red Mosaic Guppy is a colourful captive-bred fancy guppy selected for strong red colour and mosaic-style patterning across the tail and fins.
+As a strain of Poecilia reticulata, it is peaceful, active and well suited to mature planted community aquariums with stable, mineral-rich water.
+This is a bright, easy-feeding livebearer, but fancy guppies should still be protected from fin-nipping fish, unstable water and rough tank mates.

 Key Identification: